Q2Q3-2025

 Our team drills constantly, adapts quickly, and carries out rescues that look more like action films than charity work.
 With so many remarkable stories, picking just a few feels impossible.
 But every single one proves why we do this: to give animals another chance at life—and maybe more adventures—knowing we’ll always show up, rope and van at the ready.

-The BCI MoHo (Mobile Hospital) – This quarter
+The BCI MoHo (Mobile Hospital)

 The achievement was powered by running all three of our specialized Mobile Hospitals (MoHos) alongside our trusted Paravets on Wheels (PoW) units, ensuring that treatment reached animals exactly where it was needed.